Cătălin Anghel

-Cătălin Anghel (born 4 October 1974) is a Romanian former professional footballer who played as a midfielder.
+Cătălin Constantin Anghel (born 4 October 1974) is a Romanian former professional footballer who played as a midfielder, currently assistant coach at the Romania national team.

-Club career
+Playing career

 Anghel played for his native club Farul Constanța.
 He joined Ukrainian First League side FC Stal Alchevsk during the 2003–04 season, and helped the club reach the quarter-finals of the Ukrainian Cup.
 He then moved to Hungary playing for BVSC Budapest and Kaposvári Rákóczi.

 Coaching career

 After his retirement, he worked as head coach for CSO Ovidiu and Viitorul Constanța.